Get Schooled

 Make an appointment ASAP

 At some colleges, meeting with your academic advisor is required to register for and enroll in classes for the following term.
-Be sure to meet with them as soon as possible to avoid the chance of being waitlisted to any important classes.
-Even if meeting with your academic advisor is not a requirement, it's still helpful to meet with them before you register for each term to make sure you're taking the right classes and are on track to graduate in time.
+Be sure to meet with them as soon as possible to avoid the chance of being waitlisted to any important classes you need to take.
+Even if meeting with your academic advisor is not a requirement, it's still helpful to meet with them before you register for each term to make sure you're taking the right classes and are on track to graduate.
 If you’re in your first year of college and haven’t declared a major yet, meeting with your advisor is so important!
-They can guide you on what classes to explore and ask you questions to help you narrow down your choices.
+They can guide you on what classes to explore and ask you questions to help you narrow down your options.
 Think of them as a mentor there to help you reach success during your time in college!

 Show up prepared